 Before we can begin improving children’s services we need to understand the wellbeing levels of our children and young people.
 The best way to do this is to let them tell us themselves.

-Three surveys will be conducted to measure children and young people’s wellbeing:
+Two surveys will be conducted to measure children and young people’s wellbeing: